 Task Lifecycle

-A task moves from an idea into queued work, active execution, review, and a final result.
-The UI exposes that lifecycle through the board, task detail page, thread, changes view, schedules, and review actions.
+A task moves from an idea into queued work, active execution, review, learning, and a final result.
+The UI exposes that lifecycle through the board, task detail page, thread, lifecycle activity, changes view, schedules, and review actions.

 Status Flow